aeyobd/dwarfs/thesis/extra_density.md

 ## Comparison to literature

 Finally, we compare our density profiles against a sample of literature-derived density profiles in [@fig:scl_lit_profiles; @fig:umi_lit_profiles].
-Deviations between different profiles are slight, despite the range of methods across time, and all density profiles extending into the outskirts of Scl and UMi show a similar overdensity to the ones we find.
+Deviations between different profiles are small, despite the range of methods across time, and all density profiles extending into the outskirts of Scl and UMi show a similar overdensity to the ones we find.
 The extended stellar profiles of Scl and UMi appear to be a robust result across the literature.

 ![Sculptor literature density profiles](figures/scl_literatre_profiles.pdf){#fig:scl_lit_profiles}

-Figure: A comparison of the Scl derived density profile and historical works.
+Figure: A comparison of density profiles of Sculptor for works from the literature.
 Unlike most profiles in this thesis, this density profile is plotted with respect to the semi-major elliptical radius ($a = R_{\rm ell} / \sqrt{1-{\rm ell}}$).
-The solid black line is a 2D exponential with corresponding scale radius to Scl's half-light radius, and the residuals in the bottom panel are with respect to this profile.
+The solid black line is a 2D exponential with a corresponding scale radius to Scl's half-light radius, and the residuals in the bottom panel are with respect to this profile.
 References are (in order), @munoz+2018; @westfall+2006; @walcher+2003; @eskridge1988; @demers+krautter+kunkel1980; and @hodge1961.

 ![Ursa Minor literature density profiles](figures/umi_literature_profiles.pdf){#fig:umi_lit_profiles}